MicrosoftDocs/fabric-docs/docs/get-started/workspace-identity.md

 ### Deleting the identity

-Workspace identity can be deleted in workspace settings.
+The workspace identity can be deleted in the workspace settings.
 When an identity is deleted, Fabric items relying on the workspace identity for trusted workspace access or authentication will break.
-Deleted workspace identities cannot be restored.
+Deleted workspace identities can't be restored.

-When a workspace is deleted, the workspace identity is deleted as well.
-If the workspace is restored after deletion, the workspace identity cannot be restored.
-You can create a new workspace identity upon workspace restoration.
+When a workspace is deleted, its workspace identity is deleted as well.
+If the workspace is restored after deletion, the workspace identity is not restored.
+If you want the restored workspace to have a workspace identity, you must create a new one.

 ### Renaming the workspace

-When a workspace is renamed, the workspace identity is also renamed to match the workspace name.
+WWhen a workspace gets renamed, the workspace identity is also renamed to match the workspace name.
 However its Entra application and service principal remain the same.
-Note that there can be multiple workspace identity objects with same name.
+Note that there can be multiple application and app registration objects with same name in a tenant.

-[QUESTION - DOES ANYTHING GET BROKEN?]

 ## Considerations and limitations

 * A workspace identity can only be created in workspaces associated with a Fabric F64+ capacity.
 For information about buying a Fabric subscription, see [Buy a Microsoft Fabric subscription](../enterprise/buy-subscription).
 * If a workspace with a workspace identity is migrated to a non-Fabric or something lower than F64 capacity, the identity will not be disabled or deleted, but Fabric items relying on the workspace identity will stop working.
 * A maximum of 1000 workspace identities can be created in a tenant.
 Once this limit is reached, workspace identities must be deleted to enable newer ones to be created.
+* Azure Data Lake Storage Gen2 shortcuts in a workspace that has a workspace identity will be capable of trusted service access.

 ## Related content